mysterious-ranger301/py-jeopardy/README.md

 _title.txt_ names the title of the game

-_final\_q\_a.txt_ has the final question and answer, question being on line 1, ans answer being on line 2
+_final\_q\_a.txt_ has the final question and answer, question being on line 1, and answer being on line 2

 *Example Final Question*